Boscorelli (Shutterstock)

 Depending on the type of installation, Jupyter provides the option to change the kernel – programming languages.
 Many other languages, in addition to Python, may be used in the notebook.
 By creating a new notebook from the dashboard menu, by selecting Python, you are actually choosing which kernel to use.
 Here only the Python kernel is at your disposal.

-Open the command line interpreter in the folder “C:\Python36”, see figure 2.
+Open the command line interpreter in the folder “C:\Python38”, see figure 2.
 Type the following syntax: “jupyter kernelspec list” and you should get the information about the kernel installed, here ‘python3’.

-The Notebooks are now saved as HTML, these show you the results of the code fields executed, so you can compare your results obtained by execution of the notebook with those shown in the HTML version.
+The Notebooks are also available in a HTML format, here: https://filetransfer.itc.nl/pub/52n/ilwis_py/notebooks_V2/HTML_versions/.
+These show you the results of the code fields executed, so you can compare your results obtained by execution of the notebook with those shown in the HTML version.

 Allen Downey (2015): Think Python.
 How to Think Like a Computer Scientist.
 2nd Edition, Version 2.4.0.
 Green Tea Press.
 Available at: https://greenteapress.com/thinkpython2/thinkpython2.pdf